Perspective | The beat goes on. And on. Readers sing the praises of the humble eggbeater.

 Finally, I heard from Ladd Morse of Jefferson, Md.
 He confessed that he and his wife are “whisk people,” but they do display two eggbeaters in their kitchen.

 The reason?
 Ladd is named after an uncle on his father’s side.
-“Much to my surprise, I learned in my late 50s that he was named after the brand of eggbeater that his mother owned, as she really like the name,” Ladd wrote.
+“Much to my surprise, I learned in my late 50s that he was named after the brand of eggbeater that his mother owned, as she really liked the name,” Ladd wrote.

 That would be an eggbeater patented by one Earnest W. Ladd.